I hope to God, if there is one, that my creation does not live.

 So I turned it off, my little creation.
 The idea feeling more preposterous by the day.
 I didn’t want it nor did I wish to inflict our misery upon it.

 There it lay, covered in dust in the corner of my lab.
-Wire hair wild and cold box head.
-The one eye in tact stares vacantly.
-Its body is small, delicate and non-threatening.
+Wire wild hair and cold box head.
+The one eye in tact staring vacantly.
+Its body is small and non-threatening.

 Even in its empty vessel state, it’s purer than anything else remaining on this planet.
 I take consolation in that, should it come into being.